Vaires–Torcy station

-Vaires–Torcy is a railway station in Vaires-sur-Marne, Seine-et-Marne, Île-de-France, France.
+Vaires–Torcy station is a railway station in Vaires-sur-Marne, Seine-et-Marne, Île-de-France, France.
 The station opened in 1898 and is on the Paris–Strasbourg railway and the start of the LGV Est. The station is served by Transilien Line P (East Paris) services operated by SNCF.

 History

 Between 2001 and 2003 the station was rebuilt to make way for the LGV Est, which included the building of new entrances to the station.

 Train services

 The station is served by the following service(s):